-The Mediation Institute Code of Ethics is a written set of guidelines for Mediation Institute Members to provide guidance as to personal and professional conduct which is appropriate for a Mediator or Family Dispute Resolution Practitioner.
+The Mediation Institute Code of Ethics is a written set of guidelines for members.
+This is to provide guidance of personal and professional conduct appropriate for a Mediator or Family Dispute Resolution Practitioner.

-For some members being an accredited mediator or accredited family dispute resolution practitioner may be the first time that you have acted in a professional role where your continuation as an accredited practitioner is dependent on your conduct.
+For some members being an accredited mediator or accredited family dispute resolution practitioner may be the first time in a professional role.
+Your continuation as an accredited practitioner is dependent on your conduct.

-You can become unaccredited if a substantiated complaint is made about your conduct, you commit certain types of crimes or behave in a way that is inappropriate, even if that behaviour is not during the conduct of mediation or family dispute resolution.
+You can become unaccredited if a substantiated complaint is made about your conduct.
+You commit certain types of crimes if behave in a way that is inappropriate.
+This type of complaint may occur because of your behaviour outside mediation or family dispute resolution.

 What to include in our Code of Ethics?

-Our Code of Ethics currently runs to five pages and will continue to evolve as members continue to find ways to behave in questionable ways or (hopefully) proactively approach us for guidance with regards to their ethical dilemmas.
+Our Code of Ethics currently runs to five pages.
+It continues to evolve as members continue to find ways to behave in questionable ways.
+Alternatively, it can evolve when a member proactively approach us for guidance with ethical dilemmas.

-We take the question of ethics very seriously as ensuring that our members behave ethically at all times is part of the Mediation Institute’s mission to lift the standard of Mediation and Family Dispute Resolution.
+We take the question of ethics very seriously.
+Ensuring our members behave ethically at all times is part of the Mediation Institute’s mission.
+We desire to lift the standard of Mediation and Family Dispute Resolution.

 Ethics are often defined as “moral principals that govern a person’s behaviour or the conduct of an activity” and “moral” is concerning the principals of right and wrong behaviour.

 The reason that a Code of Ethics is required is that everyone’s moral compass is somewhat different due to our upbringing, beliefs and personal values.